jundalisay/superb/content/en/research/socrates/simple-republic/book-10/chapter-4.md

 ---
-heading: Chapter 4 of Book 10
+heading: Chapter 4
 title: "Socrates' Story on Reincarnation"
-weight: 1
+weight: 8
 description: "The soul is affected by cause and effect through the chakras.
 It can reincarnate as any entity, even as an animal"
 image: "/covers/republic.jpg"
 icon: "/icons/soc.png"